orca-so/whirlpools/rust-sdk/tx-sender/README.md

 let signature = build_and_send_transaction(
     instructions,
     signers,
-    Some(options),
+    Some(CommitmentLevel::Processed),
     Some(address_lookup_tables), // With ALTs
 ).await?;

-// Use default options by passing None let signature = build_and_send_transaction(
+// Use default commitment level by passing None let signature = build_and_send_transaction(
     instructions,
     signers,